MuchenSun/ewap_tools/README.md

 Feel free to check out the documented source code in `reader.py` to get more information.

+## Data format

+The orignal format of the dataset can be found at `ewap_tools/ewap_dataset/README.txt`

+The reader code preprocesses the orignal data at `ewap_tools/ewap_dataset/seq_eth/obsmat.txt`, and store the state of a pedestrian at a frame as a 4-vector: [position_x, position_y, velocity_x, velocity_y]

+The time step between two frames in the original dataset is 0.4s, we interpolate the original data and the time step between two frames in the reader code is 0.1s.

 ## Contact

 Muchen Sun (muchen@u.northwestern.edu)